fresheneesz/incremental-installer-maker/README.md

 =======

 ```
-npm install incremental-installer
+npm install incremental-installer-maker
 ```

 #Usage

 ## Steps

-1. **Write the script builder** - Create a node.js script that requires 'incremental-installer' (it must be that name, currently, for the resulting script to work)
+1. **Write the script builder** - Create a node.js script that requires 'incremental-installer-maker' (it must be that name, currently, for the resulting script to work)
-  * any non-built-in `require`d modules **other** than 'incremental-installer' must be added to the `files` list.
+  * any non-built-in `require`d modules **other** than 'incremental-installer-maker' must be added to the `files` list.
   * the script should specify a stateFile location (via the `options.stateFile` function) where the state of the install can be saved on the machine
 2. **Run the script builder** - Running the node.js script you created will output a shell script at the `filepath` you specified
   * You must run the script in an environment where the commands`tar`, `uuencode`, `cp -Rf`, and `rm -Rf` are all available (so basically, a linux machine)